TheLazySquid/FabricModManager/README.md

 # Fabric Mod Manager

 Fabric Mod Manager is a tool to manage Fabric mods.
 It is designed to be used with the [Fabric Loader](https://fabricmc.net/use/).
+It's kind of a mess internally, and I might do a rewrite soon, but who cares.

 ### Getting the script running